autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 ### Absolute localization

-Absolute localization involves providing the vehicle pose with respect to an absolute inertial frame that does not change, for example, providing the vehicle pose in LLA coordinates, which is with respect to the center of the earth.
+Absolute localization involves providing the vehicle pose with respect to an absolute inertial frame that does not change, for example, providing the vehicle pose in LLA (or ECEF, preferred) coordinates, which is with respect to the center of the earth.

 In this context, GPS can provide absolute localization.
 Absolute localization may also be possible by using the ego position relative to fixed, unique features, such as a unique sign on the road.